syncfusion-content/blazor-docs/blazor/scheduler/how-to/expand-collapse-resource-dynamically.md

 ---
 layout: post
-title: Expand And Collapse Resource Dynamically in Blazor Scheduler Component | Syncfusion
+title: Expand And Collapse Resource in Blazor Scheduler | Syncfusion
 description: Learn here all about Expand And Collapse Resource Dynamically in timeline views of Syncfusion Blazor Scheduler component.
 platform: Blazor
 control: Scheduler